Relintai/pandemonium_engine_docs/usage/shaders/your_first_shader/your_first_3d_shader.md

 ![](img/normalmap2.png)

 Here is the full code for this tutorial.
-You can see it is not very long as Godot handles most of the difficult stuff for you.
+You can see it is not very long as Pandemonium handles most of the difficult stuff for you.

 ```
   shader_type spatial;